-The work of EMD is captured through it's five divisions:
+The work of EMD is coordinated through its five divisions:

 - The Administrative Services division manages budgets, grant administration, and EMD personnel.
 Division staff act as a liaison to other government and non-profit agencies and provide staff support for the Emergency Operations Board and Emergency Management Committee. - The Community Preparedness and Engagement division works with community groups, schools, Council District offices, and the Mayor's Office to promote individual, household, and neighborhood resilience across the city.
 The division's "Ready Your LA Neighborhood" (RYLAN) program is coordinated through City Departments, outside agencies, and communities to help families and neighbors prepare for disasters. - The Operational Readiness division ensures that the Emergency Management Department and Emergency Operations Center (EOC) are prepared at all times to respond to an emergency by coordinating EOC activations and staffing.
 The Operational Readiness division rapidly disseminates crisis information and establishes and maintains media relationships and public affairs protocols for Departments. - The Planning Division maintains the City's Emergency Operations Plan (EOP), Local Hazard Mitigation Plan (LHMP) and coordinates with other city Departments on their long range emergency planning efforts.
 The LHMP qualifies the City to receive Federal Emergency Management Agency (FEMA) funding to reduce vulnerability to disasters.
-The EOP and its related Plan Annexes and Appendices total 45 documents that detail the tactical role of EMD and the relevant agencies to prepare for specific emergencies and response.
-The division also ensures that all emergency plans in the City of Los Angeles are ADA compliant, accountable, and provide all possible mitigation measures. - The Training and Exercise division develops programs to ensure EMD staff, other emergency responders, and the EOC are prepared to respond to emergency and disaster situations; conducts training exercises at the EOC; supports City departments' training efforts; and trains City employees in Standardized Emergency Management System (SEMS) and National Incident Management System (NIMS) concepts and practice.
+The EOP and its related Plan Annexes and Appendices total 45 documents that detail the operational responsibilities of EMD and the relevant agencies to prepare for specific emergencies and response.
+The division also ensures that all emergency plans in the City of Los Angeles are ADA compliant, accountable, and provide all possible mitigation measures.

+The Training and Exercise division develops programs to ensure EMD staff, other emergency responders, and the EOC are prepared to respond to emergency and disaster situations; conducts training exercises at the EOC; supports City departments' training efforts; and trains City employees in Standardized Emergency Management System (SEMS) and National Incident Management System (NIMS) concepts and practice.

 Emergency Operations Organization (EOO), Emergency Operations Board (EOB), and Emergency Operation Center (EOC).
 EMD manages daily operations related to disaster prevention and preparedness in Los Angeles, but in the event of a declared emergency the Emergency Operation Organization (EOO) assumes primary management responsibilities.
 The EOO was created by ordinance in 1980 as an operational department of the City pursuant to City Administrative Code Division 8, Chapter 3.
-It is a "department without walls" which is comprised from many agencies of the City's government.
 It is a chain of command and protocols activated by the Mayor and/or declaration of Local Emergency which centralizes command and information coordination to operate efficiently and effectively in deploying resources.